Groundwater Quality Monitoring and Reporting

 Ranch-Level Groundwater Discharge

-Based on groundwater quality data or significant and repeated exceedance of the nitrogen discharge targets or limits in the Ag Order, growers may be required to conduct ranch-level groundwater discharge monitoring and reporting.
+Based on groundwater quality data or significant and repeated exceedance of the nitrogen discharge targets or limits in the Agricultural Order, growers may be required to conduct ranch-level groundwater discharge monitoring and reporting.
 Growers that are members in good standing with a third-party alternative compliance program are exempt from this requirement.